Before the exam

 Exam reading time

-Once all students are seated, you will be given your exam paper.
+Once all students are seated, you'll be given your exam paper.
 Some venues may have your exam paper on your table.
-Make sure you get the correct exam paper.
+Make sure you get the right exam paper.

 Follow all instructions given by the supervisor in charge of the venue.
 All Monash University exams have a standard, either: